-Every classified employee must be given the opportunity to conduct a self-assessment.
-If an employee completes a self-assessment, you must consider this information as you complete your assessment of his/her performance.
-Notify your staff of your deadline to receive self-assessments.
+Every classified employee must be given the opportunity to conduct a self-assessment; the Self-Assessment is part of the performance evaluation process.
+If an employee completes a self-assessment, you must consider this information as you complete your assessment of the employee’s performance.
+Notify your staff of your deadline to complete their online self-assessment.
 Allow at least two weeks for staff to prepare self-assessments so that you can consider this information as you complete their evaluations to meet your deadline.
-Factors to consider for the self-evaluation:

 - General accomplishments and obstacles during the performance cycle